 Working Group III Report "Mitigation of Climate Change"

 Awarded the Nobel Peace Prize for their efforts, the IPCC laid the foundation for measures that are needed to counteract climate change but left a chasm between the well-documented evidence presented in the report and the public’s ability to comprehend climate change mechanisms.
-This course will help bridge this climate literacy chasm by clarifying the graphs and topics presented in the summary of Physical Science Basis report developed by Working Group I.
+This course helps bridge the climate literacy gap by clarifying the graphs and topics presented in the summary of Physical Science Basis report developed by Working Group I, with recent updates from the 2023 IPCC (AR6) report.